Péter Várhidi

-Péter Várhidi (born 8 May 1958 in Budapest, Hungary) is a Hungarian football coach who was national coach of the national team.
+Péter Várhidi (born 8 May 1958) is a Hungarian football coach and former player who played as a defender.
+He served as the head coach of the national team.

-Career
+Playing career

+Várhidi was born in Budapest, Hungary.
 As a player, he spent most of his career at Újpesti Dózsa as a defender, but never played in the Nemzeti Bajnokság I. Over the age 20 he moved to BVSC, where he played a few 1st division matches.

 Coaching career

-He became the head coach of Újpest FC in 1997 and became Hungarian champion with the team in his first season.
+Várhidi became the head coach of Újpest FC in 1997 and became Hungarian champion with the team in his first season.
 He worked with the team until 2000.
 Later he was a coach at FC Fehérvár.

-From 2006 to 2008 he was the coach of the Hungarian national team and was on 26 November 2009 named as Head Coach of Pécsi Mecsek FC.
+From 2006 to 2008 he was the coach of the Hungary national team and was on 26 November 2009 named as head coach of Pécsi Mecsek FC.